-Tyndale would obviously be in danger of the Church hierarchy solely on the basis of his producing an unauthorized English translation.
-However, Tyndale had two strikes against him because he was also enmeshed in the Protestant Reformation, which was in full swing by the time he completed his New Testament in English in 1526.
+Tyndale would be in danger of the church hierarchy solely on the basis of his producing an unauthorized English translation.
+However, Tyndale had two strikes against him, because he was also enmeshed in the Protestant Reformation, which was in full swing by the time he completed his New Testament in English in 1526.
 The first shot of the Reformation had been fired nine years earlier, when Martin Luther posted his 95 Theses to the door of the castle church in Wittenberg on October 31, 1517.
 (Luther translated the New Testament into German in 1522.)

 A determined Tyndale